George AFB’s Atmospheric Nuclear Weapons Testing Decontamination Centers

 Norton Air Force Base, CA

-1992-04-09 Senate - Radiological Contamination in the US page 354- Norton AFB HOT Wash not disclosedThe Air Force failed to disclose to Senator John Glenn and the U.S. Senate Committee on Governmental Affairs that that “HOT’ aircraft were decontaminated at the former Norton Air Force Base, CA.
+1992-04-09 Senate - Radiological Contamination in the US page 354- Norton AFB HOT Wash not disclosedThe Air Force failed to disclose to Senator John Glenn and the US Senate Committee on Governmental Affairs that that “HOT’ aircraft were decontaminated at the former Norton Air Force Base, CA.

 Question 6: …